ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4200-evaluation-board/datasheet.md

 sidebar_label: Datasheet
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav' import RkCertificationIcons from '@site/src/components/CertificationPage/IconList'

 # RAK4200 Evaluation Board Datasheet

 ## Overview

 ### Description

 **RAK4200 Evaluation Board** is a WisBlock product consisting of [RAK4200 WisDuo LPWAN Module](https://store.rakwireless.com/products/rak4200-lora-module) and RAK5005 Base Board.
 You can use this development board to access all serial and GPIO ports for easy configuration.
 RAK4200 includes an STM32L071KB MCU and an SX1276 LoRa transceiver.
-This evaluation board uses a RAK4200 module which is a LoRa module that has an Ultra-Low Power Consumption of 9.40&nbsp;μA (down to 1.08&nbsp;μA @ 2.0&nbsp;V) in sleep mode and high LoRa output power up to 19&nbsp;dBm max in work mode.
+This evaluation board uses a RAK4200 module which is a LoRa module that has an Ultra-Low Power Consumption of 9.40 μA (down to 1.08 μA @ 2.0 V) in sleep mode and high LoRa output power up to 19 dBm max in work mode.
 The module complies with the LoRaWAN 1.0.2 specification.
 It also supports LoRa P2P (Point-to-Point) communications.
 The module is suitable for various applications that require long-range data acquisition and low power consumption.

 ### Features

 * LoRa module for Smart City, Smart Agriculture, Smart Industry
 * **I/O ports**: UART/I2C/GPIO/ADC
-* **Temperature range**: -40&nbsp;°C to +85&nbsp;°C
+* **Temperature range**: -40 °C to +85 °C
-* **Supply voltage**: 2.0 ~ 3.6&nbsp;V
+* **Supply voltage**: 2.0 ~ 3.6 V
-* **Frequency range**: 863–870&nbsp;MHz (EU) / 902–928&nbsp;MHz (US), ISM and SRD systems
+* **Frequency range**: 863–870 MHz (EU) / 902–928 MHz (US), ISM and SRD systems
-* Low-Power Wireless Systems with 7.8&nbsp;kHz to 500&nbsp;kHz Bandwidth
+* Low-Power Wireless Systems with 7.8 kHz to 500 kHz Bandwidth
-* Based on RAK4200 module with a sleep current consumption of 9.40&nbsp;μA (down to 1.08&nbsp;μA @ 2.0&nbsp;V)
+* Based on RAK4200 module with a sleep current consumption of 9.40 μA (down to 1.08 μA @ 2.0 V)
 * **Core**: STM32L071 ARM 32-bit Cortex M0+ with MPU
-* Up to 128&nbsp;KB flash memory with ECC
+* Up to 128 KB flash memory with ECC
-* 20&nbsp;KB RAM
+* 20 KB RAM
-* 6&nbsp;KB of data EEPROM with ECC
+* 6 KB of data EEPROM with ECC

 ## Specifications